sy2002/TeleBall/doc/software.md

 in the RX FIFO or if there is still something in the RX FIFO which means, that the recepient did not ackknowledge, yet for a multitude of reasons.

+The TeleBall implementation of the receive function `radioReceive(...)` is currently always emptying the RX FIFO which means, that messages from the master can get lost not only due to radio problems but also due to timing problems.
+Also, there is no TX FIFO for ACK messages built into `radioReceive(...)`, so also messages from the slave to the master can get lost.
+This opens room for improving the communication / radio performance and robustness of TeleBall.

 #### Unidirectional Communication

 As described above, our radio chip, the nRF24L01+, is not offering a real bidirectional